cespare/hmux/README.md

 I'm leaning toward no. Projects with lots of these can make a small helper.
 For most of the projects I've converted, it was used only once, for favicon.ico.

+OTOH, a problem with using builder.Get is that it doesn't handle HEAD requests.
+A ServeFile helper could register for both GET and HEAD.

 ### Param extraction